Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

-For years, Wall Street investors were sure that video game retailer GameStop would fail.
+For years, Wall Street investors piled on bets that video game retailer GameStop would fail.
 The company wasn't adjusting well as the world moved to online game buying, they'd say.
 And the pandemic appeared to speed up those changes, too.
-Wall Street was so sure GameStop would fail that they made it one of the most heavily bet-against stocks on the market.
-Over the past few months though, a bunch of Reddit users have been buying up shares, pushing up GameStop's value and undermining Wall Street's big bets.
+Wall Street was so sure GameStop would fail that investors made it one of the most heavily bet-against stocks on the market.
+Over the past few months though, a bunch of Reddit users has been buying up shares, pushing up GameStop's value and undermining Wall Street's big bets.
 At first, these forum traders bought because they believed the company was better off than the Wall Street doubters thought.
 Then, as GameStop value soared, Wall Street's bad bets started to cost investors billions of dollars.

-Now the Reddit users want the price to rise even more, as they wage an epic battle against Wall Street.
+Now the Reddit users are trying to make the price rise even more, as they wage an epic battle against Wall Street.

 At one point, the Reddit users from the forum r/WallStreetBets sent the stock up more than 14,300% (you read that right), though it's gone through wild fluctuations.
-They've spread their strategy to struggling movie chain AMC, and tech company BlackBerry, too.
+They've spread their strategy to struggling movie chain AMC and tech company BlackBerry, too.
 In their wake, these online market players have upended Wall Street.
 It's not just big-time investors losing billions of dollars though.
-There's endless memes, app trading disasters and weird internet lingo (like calling stocks "stonks").
+There are endless memes, app trading disasters and weird internet lingo (like calling stocks "stonks").

 It's a crazy story, complete with cameos by Tesla CEO Elon Musk and CNBC financial commentator and former hedge fund manager Jim Cramer.
 There's even Michael Burry, one of the subjects of the book and movie The Big Short, who happens to be a prominent investor in GameStop.